percona/pmm-doc/docs/faq.md

 Refresh The Home page in 2-5 min and you should see that PMM was updated.

-## How do I troubleshoot information returned by Prometheus Exporter?
-It is asking me for login credentials when I try to connect
+## What are my login credentials when I try to connect to a Prometheus Exporter?

-PMM protects an exporter's output from being accessed by unauthorized users by adding an authorization layer.
-To access an exporter you can use "pmm" as a user name and Agent ID as a password.
-You can find Agent ID corresponding to a given exporter by running `pmm-admiin list`.
+PMM protects an exporter's output from unauthorized access by adding an authorization layer.
+To access an exporter you can use "`pmm`" as a user name and the Agent ID as a password.
+You can find the Agent ID corresponding to a given exporter by running `pmm-admin list`.